jhkimqd/godb-bench/README.md

 A CLI tool to run YCSB benchmarks on PebbleDB and TrieDB with support for custom configurations.

+## Why another db benchmarking tool?

+AFAIK (please correct me if I'm missing something) - there is no Go-based benchmarking tool which would allow us to compare the performances of popular EVM based clients' db engines like PebbleDB, and the new TrieDB.
+The aim of this tool is to allow for a convenient apples-to-apples comparison of the db engines for a provided configuration.

 ## Quick Start

 ```bash